iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

               value: "blue"
     ```

-??? info "Inside secondrevision.yaml"
+??? info "Look inside experimentalservice.yaml"
     ```yaml
+    # This Knative service will be used for the iter8 experiment with traffic split between baseline and candidate revision
+    # To begin with, candidate revision receives zero traffic
-    # Apply this after applying baseline.yaml in order to create the second revision.
+    # Apply this after applying baseline.yaml in order to create the second revision
     apiVersion: serving.knative.dev/v1
     kind: Service
     metadata:
-      name: sample-app # The name of the app
+      name: sample-app # name of the app
-      namespace: default # The namespace the app will use
+      namespace: default # namespace of the app
     spec:
       template:
         metadata:
           name: sample-app-v2
         spec:
           containers:
-          # The URL to the sample app docker image
+          # Docker image used by second revision
           - image: gcr.io/knative-samples/knative-route-demo:green
             env:
             - name: T_VERSION